msramalho/msramalho/README.md

 <!-- <img align="right" src="https://github-readme-stats.vercel.app/api?username=msramalho&show_icons=true&title_color=00BFA5&icon_color=00BFA5&text_color=ECEFF1&bg_color=263238&line_height=22"/> -->

-_Call me Miguel._ I believe in open-source as the best path for technology to advance, and that technology's ultimate goal should be social good.
+_Call me Miguel._

+I believe in open-source as the best path for technology to advance, and that it should advanc towards social good.

 Reach me on [LinkedIn](https://linkedin.com/in/msramalho) or [Twitter](https://twitter.com/SozinhoRamalho), and maybe check some of my recent projects: